adarsh-2512/CompileX/README.md

-# ⚡ CompileX - Online Java Compiler
+# ⚡ CompileX - Online Code Compiler & Executor

 CompileX is a **web-based Java compiler and executor** that allows users to write, compile, and run Java code directly from the browser.
 The backend is powered by **Spring Boot**, and the frontend is built with **HTML, CSS, and JavaScript**.
 APIs are tested with **Postman** and the backend is developed in **IntelliJ IDEA**.